H13: Charges for Credit & Charge Cards. Latest Version

 Rules

-AN ACT to regulate the amount a merchant may charge customers for payments by credit card or debit card.
+AN ACT to regulate the amount a merchant may charge customers for payments by credit card OR CHARGE CARD AND TO INCREASE THE FEE PAID TO THE SECRETARY OF STATE FOR FILING ARTICLES OF INCORPORATION UNDER THE NORTH CAROLINA NONPROFIT CORPORATION ACT.

 The General Assembly of North Carolina enacts: